The Heritage at Brentwood Review: Is It the Right Choice for Senior Living in 2026?

 The Williamson Medical Network partnership gives residents priority access to 18 healthcare providers across seven medical specialties.
 This arrangement makes it easier to coordinate medical records between providers.

-The Type A LifeCare® contract includes unlimited healthcare access without major monthly fee increases.
+The Type A LifeCare contract includes unlimited healthcare access without major monthly fee increases.
 Residents keep their independent living rates even while receiving higher care levels.

 Cost structure and financial planning

-Entrance fees start at $394,905, with monthly costs from $5,500.
+Entrance fees and monthly costs are not publicly standardized and vary by residence and contract type.
 The community offers 80% and 90% return-of-capital payment options.
+Contact The Heritage directly for current pricing.

 Entrance fees and monthly costs